 Mid-Minnesota Legal Aid and Minnesota Department of Human Rights reach agreement with Lyft

-FOR IMMEDIATE RELEASE (Minneapolis, Minn.): After rideshare company Lyft repeatedly denied transportation to a Minnesota college student who is blind, the company must now meet new standards for customer service.
-Going forward, Lyft’s performance and practices will be closely monitored by the Minnesota Department of Human Rights, following a case pursued by the Minnesota Disability Law Center of Mid-Minnesota Legal Aid.
+FOR IMMEDIATE RELEASE (Minneapolis, Minn.): After rideshare company Lyft repeatedly denied transportation to a Minnesota college student who is blind, the company will now be closely monitored by the Minnesota Department of Human Rights, ensuring that company Drivers understand their legal and policy-based obligations to transport individuals with service animals.
+This follows a case pursued by the Minnesota Disability Law Center of Mid-Minnesota Legal Aid.

 In 2021, Legal Aid client Tori Andres reported being left stranded by Lyft drivers when they saw her with her guide dog.
 “This case has been deeply personal to me,” Andres shares.
 “My guide dog Alfred is my freedom.
 He is the reason that I am able to live my life as a college student and athlete completely independently.
 I will never stop fighting for my rights and the many service dog teams out there who deserve to go about their lives without worrying about access issues.”